• Skip to primary navigation

 That single sentence doubled my response rate.

-“If you like the sound of this, I’d be happy to talk more about it over the phone.”
+“If you like the sound of this, I’d be happy to talk more over the phone.”

-“Let me know if you’d like to speak over phone or Skype.”
+“Let me know if you’d like to speak over the phone or Skype.”

-“I’d love to explain this to you in detail.
+“I’d love to discuss this in detail.
 Let me know if you’re interested and I’d be happy to arrange a call.”

 The difference was marked.
 Editors didn’t always take me up on my offer to talk on the phone, but it doubled my response rate to the queries.
 They weren’t always acceptances—in fact, I don’t think the acceptances increased in number at all—but I did start hearing back from editors and being able to move those conversations forward.